ChrisWaites/eeg-ml/README.md

 [Statistical Classification](https://en.wikipedia.org/wiki/Statistical_classification)
 attempts to address the problem of identifying, given a sample from an unknown distribution `X`, the most likely category `C` it corresponds to.
-In our case, this means attempting to determine the most probable state of a human, from a discrete set of potential states, from their current (or a recent) EEG.
+In our case, this means attempting to determine the most probable state of an individual given a recent window of their EEG.

 ### As a Generative Modeling Problem